Pruszko/DispersionReticle/README.md

 - [Github Releases Page](https://github.com/Pruszko/DispersionReticle/releases)

 ## Installation
+With Mod Configurator:
+1. Copy "DispersionReticle.wotmod" file and all other *.wotmod files extracted from zip into "[WoT game directory]/mods/[version]/" directory
+2. Open button with "<>" icon in garage and find **DispersionReticle section**.
+3. Adjust mod to your liking

+Without Mod Configurator:
-1. Copy "DispersionReticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+1. Copy "DispersionReticle.wotmod" file extracted from zip into "[WoT game directory]/mods/[version]/" directory
 2. Run a game with mod installed to generate default config file
 3. Adjust config file to your liking
 4. Reload it in-game whenever you want using **CTRL + P** hotkey